carfaxad/python-midi-afx/README.md

-# MIDI
+# Python MIDI afx
-MIDI tests for music lessons
+Python MIDI utils for music lessons

 Consider using a virtual env _midi_ and set `settings.json`